solidcode79/Unofficial-CS6515-FAQ/README.md

 The people venting and all that puts the teaching staff on a very slippery slope - Cheap wasn't enough, now they want it easy.
 I want to row, if I can, in the opposite direction.

 ## This course is perfect?
 Well, the course could be improved and I suggest you write those suggestions during the course and put them in the CIOS.
-Ranting about it on student forums will waste everyone's time.
+Every vote counts, and trust me, the teaching staff is eager to understand your opinion.
+As a general rule anywhere in life, be objective and data-oriented in your opinion.
+Ranting about it on student forums will not just waste everyone's time but also scare off upcoming student batches.

 ## Ok, level with me what's wrong with this course, besides the CIOS BS?
 Well, no one has tried to teach algorithms at scale before.
 No one has ever tried to teach such a diverse cohort of students and no one has ever faced so much public scrutiny before.